CharlesWiltgen/ck/docs-site/features/mcp-integration.md

 - String containing default `.ckignore` content

 **Use case:**
-Useful for editor extensions and tools that need to display or work with ck's default exclusion patterns without parsing the backend code.
+Useful for editor extensions and tools that need to display or work with ck’s default exclusion patterns without parsing the backend code.

 **Example:**
 ```python